smshariatzadeh/PSAT-/README.md

 # How to setup

-1- Download the software package from GitHub. (https://github.com/smshariatzadeh/PSAT) 2- Unzip the package on the computer.
+1- Download the software package from GitHub. (https://github.com/smshariatzadeh/PSAT)

+2- Unzip the package on the computer

-3- Add the main folder and all subfolders to the path of the matlab software 4- In the matlab command window, type PSAT and press enter
+3- Add the main folder and all subfolders to the path of the matlab software

+4- In the matlab command window, type PSAT and press enter